What is employee experience (EX)?

 Understand the employee journey.

 An employee lifecycle encapsulates the needs of your employees during their tenure with your company.
-An employee journey, on the other hand, considers how a person’s career will progress through different roles and experiences.
+An employee journey, on the other hand, considers how a person’s career progresses through different roles and experiences.
 Mapping out the employee journey allows you to anticipate the way you can support each employee as they grow.

 Enable your agents and employees with the right tools and resources.